stlmc/stlmc/INSTALL.md

 ## Overview

-There are two ways to run our artifact.
+There are three ways to run our artifact.

       (1) Using the VirtualBox Image

       (2) Installation from Source Code

-      (3) Using Docker
+      (3) Installation for Docker

 ## Using the VirtualBox Image